mixxxdj/manual/source/glossary.rst

      :term:`BPM` representation.

    MIDI
-     Short for Musical Instrument Digital Interface.
+   Musical Instrument Digital Interface
      A digital communications language and hardware specification enabling compatible electronic instruments, sequencers, computers, etc., to communicate with each other in a network.
 Most DJ :term:`controllers <controller>` use MIDI to communicate with computers.

    HID
+   Human Interface Device
-     Short for Human Interface Device, a part of the USB specification.
+     A part of the :term:`USB` specification.
 It specifies a device class (a type of computer hardware) for human interface devices such as keyboards, mice, game controllers, and some DJ :term:`controllers <controller>`.

    controller
-     An external hardware device that generates and transmits signals to a computer, usually via USB, to control software with physical controls other than a mouse and keyboard.
+     An external hardware device that generates and transmits signals to a computer, usually via :term:`USB`, to control software with physical controls other than a mouse and keyboard.
 Controllers have many uses for music such as controlling DJ programs like Mixxx.
 They typically send :term:`MIDI` signals but some controllers use :term:`HID` signals.
 Many DJs prefer to